philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 Before we attempt to solve this problem, I think it's helpful to clearly establish what we want to accomplish.

 It's impossible (and often unwise) to try to make JavaScript be something its not.
-Instead of just trying to recreate some other language's version of private instance variables, let's see if we can achieve the same ends by leveraging JavaScript good features.
+So, instead of just trying to recreate some other language's version of private instance variables, let's see if we can achieve the same ends by leveraging JavaScript's good features.

 Here are our goals:

-* Private properties should be accessible to all code within the class definition, but not accessible to any code outside of the class definition.
+* Private properties should be accessible to all code within the class or module definition, but not accessible to any code outside of it.
-* Dynamic changes to the public interface at runtime should never expose the private properties of an instance.
+* Dynamic changes to the instance or the object's prototype at runtime should never expose any private properties.
 Lexical scoping rules should still apply.
 * Private properties should have access to all public properties, but not necessarily the other way around (since public properties might be modified at runtime).
 * The way to make a property private should be simple and intuitive, and the fact that it is private should be apparent to other developers.

-### A Naive Solution
+### Finding a Solution

-True private properties are impossible in JavaScript, so the solution is to fake it with a shim.
-There are several ways to do this, but as I said, the goal is to make it simple and intuitive.
+True private properties are impossible in JavaScript (and least right now), so any solution to this problem will require faking it to a degree.

-The trick is to create a store object that can keep track of all instances and their associated private "properties".
-If you define the store object variable in the same scope as the class definition, it will only be accessible to code in that scope.

-Here's a naive solution:
+When I was thinking about how to solve this issue, here was my initial (albeit crappy) solution:

 ```javascript
 var Car = (function() {